secit-pl/route-injector-bundle/README.md

 # Route injector annotation

-Route injector annotation for Symfony 2.8 and 3.0+.
+Route injector annotation for Symfony 4.0+.

+For Symfony 2.8 and 3.x please use the 1.x releases.

 ## Installation